Japan Pulp and Paper Company Limited

 3. Risk Management

 The Executive Sustainability Committee identifies risks and opportunities related to climate change for the group as a whole, formulates response plans, instructs corresponding organizations led by the Corporate Sustainability Division, manages progress of measures, and reports to the Board of Directors.
 The Board of Directors approves the content of reports or gives instructions on improvements, and monitors results to ensure that appropriate risk management is being implemented.
-Risk matters related to climate change deliberated by the Executive Sustainability Committee are directed to the Risk Management Meetings, the OVOL Environment & Safety Meetings, and the OVOL Sustainability Promotion Meetings, and reflected in the group’s overall risk management.
+Risk matters related to climate change deliberated by the Executive Sustainability Committee are directed to the Risk Management Meetings, the OVOL Sustainability Promotion Meetings, and the OVOL Environment & Safety Meetings, and reflected in the group’s overall risk management.

 4. Metrics and Targets

-In response to climate change, we have set “Japan Pulp & Paper Group Medium- and Long-term Reduction Targets for Greenhouse Gas Emissions.”
-As part of these efforts, we are implementing various measures to reduce Scope 1 and 2 emissions throughout the group, including switching to biomass boilers and renewable energy, and fundamentally reforming production efficiency through the use of a distributed control system (DCS).
-As a result, in fiscal 2023 we achieved approximately a 34% reduction in Scope 1 and 2 emissions compared with fiscal 2019 levels.
+In response to climate change, we have set “Japan Pulp & Paper Group Medium- and Long-term Reduction Targets for Greenhouse Gas Emissions” that aim to achieve a 50% reduction from fiscal 2019 levels by fiscal 2030 and carbon neutrality by 2050.
+To achieve the 2030 medium-term targets, we are currently implementing various measures to reduce Scope 1 and 2 emissions throughout the group, including switching our purchased electricity to renewable energy, and fundamentally reforming production efficiency through DX.
+In fiscal 2024, two companies in the containerboard manufacturing business switched their purchased electricity to renewable energy, and Japan Pulp & Paper Co., Ltd. also purchased Non-Fossil Certificates to offset its emissions.
+As a result, we reduced Scope 1 and 2 emissions by approximately 41% throughout the group, compared with fiscal 2019 levels.
+Every consolidated group company formulated greenhouse gas reduction targets and action plans, and is carrying out various policies and investments to achieve the 50% reduction target by fiscal 2030.

 [Related link]